Valaa-Technologies/valaa-vault/DEVOPS.md

 The payload here refers to the service deployments and their live APIs themselves and not any dynamic content delivered through them.
-Such dynamic content belongs to other domains (notably valospace content resides in the `partitions` utility layer, see below).
+Such dynamic content belongs to other domains (notably valospace content resides in the `chronicles` utility layer, see below).

 The static content includes HTTP landing pages, site routes and their configurations, ValOS gateway and plugin runtimes and any other similar